Information, services and support during COVID-19

 - Booklet: Coronavirus information for young children

-- Facthsheet: Stay at home directions from the Victorian Government
+- Factsheet: Stay at home directions from the Victorian Government

 Family violence and domestic abuse doesn't stop during a crisis.
-In China, there were reports that the rate of family violence increased by 300% while people were in isolation and lockdown.
 Over the coming weeks and months, children and families will be facing additional emotional and financial stress as Australia deals with the coronavirus (COVID-19).

-Below are resources available for people seeking support:
+Below are services and resources available for people seeking support: